 Step 8: Share with caterers, venue, rental, and other important decision makers.

 They’ll be able to quickly gather information on the party and the space.
 If any changes need to be made, you can be confident that the whole team will be on the same page at all times, as your diagram will automatically update.
 The catering team can even sort guests by their meal preferences.
 Florists can plan out the number and positioning of their arrangements.
 And day-of coordinators can stay in the loop without missing a beat using real-time collaboration to see instant updates.

 That’s how to create a wedding seating chart, simplified!

-Planning a wedding can be stressful but making a seating chart doesn’t have to be, when you use free table planning software.
-No matter how you plan to arrange your guests, keep these main ideas in mind:
+Planning a wedding can be stressful, but making a seating chart doesn’t have to be when you use free table planning software.
+No matter how you plan to arrange guests, keep these main ideas in mind:

 - Start with what you know.
-If there are religious elements to your wedding planning they can provide some helpful guidelines as to who sits where.
-Or if you’re certain grandma likes to boogie make sure she gets a seat next to the dance floor.
+If there are religious elements to the wedding, there will be some helpful guidelines as to who sits where.
+Or if you’re certain grandma likes to boogie, make sure she gets a seat next to the dance floor.

-- You can’t please everyone.
-As long as you’re happy with the seating arrangement that’s all that really matters.
+- Not everyone will be happy.
+But as long as the couple is happy with the seating arrangement, that’s all that really matters.